instedd/surveda/README.md

 To open a shell in a container: `docker exec -it ask_db_1 bash`, where `ask_db_1` is a container name.
 You can list containers with `docker ps`.

+To start an Elixir console in your running Phoenix app container: `docker exec -it ask_app_1 iex -S mix`.

 ## Learn more

 * Phoenix